Good Art ups the ante on their articulated Fish Charm with this two-tone, 22 karat gold and .925 sterling silver variant.

 Good Art’s two-tone Fish Charm is made up of segmented precious metal pieces emblazoned with the brand’s Goosebumps motif.
 The alternating 22 karat gold and sterling silver segments add a pop of colour and a luxurious shimmer to the charm.
 The fish head features a tiny rosette, set of golden eyeballs, and a golden bail.
 A small but mighty charm that rewards closer inspection with a real sense of fun and some dazzling final flourishes.

 Seen here on the Goosebumps Pequeño Chain.

-Good Art uses .925 sterling silver, 18 and 22 karat gold to make their jewellery.
 All jewellery is made in-house at Good Art’s LA foundry.
-We carry an extensive range of Good Art jewellery across both of our stores, all housed in our dedicated Good Art cabinets.
+Precious stones can also be incorporated into any customization.
+We carry an extensive range of Good Art jewellery across both of our stores.
 Come and visit us to see the collection up close and personal.
-Custom orders can be arranged.
+Custom orders can be easily arranged.